torimcclelland/Rentwise---Applications-Programming/README.md

     - interaction between renters and landlords
     - break out code to not just be in one user role
 - polish is missing (**Tori working**)

+__*Before final presentation (we're almost there!)*__

+- Messages (Sam)
+    - messages can be created from application review page on landlord side
+    - messages can be created from property view page on renter side